 Where is the local landfill or transfer station?,

 What are the local trash haulers in the area?,

-A list of local trash haulers can be found in the Livingston County Guide to ReUse, ReDuce, ReCycle and Safe Disposal.
-For a one page reference, Local Trash Haulers.
+A list of local trash haulers can be found in the Livingston County Guide to Reuse, Reduce, Recycle and Safe Disposal.
+Information is also available on the

 Where are your Household Hazardous Waste drop off locations?,